Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code

 \subsubsection{GPU reductions}

 There are several places in Cholla where a grid wide reduction must be performed.
 The primary example is the calculation of the time step, which requires finding the minimum crossing time in the full simulation grid.
 While CPU and MPI based reductions are relatively simple to implement, often through library calls, the inherently parallel nature of the GPU programming model makes GPU based reductions somewhat more complex.
 For GPU reductions in Cholla, we use a method similar to that described by NVIDIA\footnote{\url{https://developer.nvidia.com/blog/faster-parallel-reductions-kepler/}} which describe the challenges of a GPU reduction well.
 This reduction method uses atomics for the final level of reduction.
-At the time of writing, CUDA does not support floating point \texttt{atomicMax}.
+While this method is straightforward to implement in HIP, at the time of writing, CUDA does not support floating point \texttt{atomicMax}.
 To work around this we have adopted a method from the RAPIDS cuML library\footnote{\url{https://github.com/rapidsai/cuml/blob/dc14361ba11c41f7a4e1e6a3625bbadd0f52daf7/cpp/src\_prims/stats/minmax.cuh}} which, with some encoding, uses the integral \texttt{atomicMax}.
-Overall this method is slightly faster than Cholla's previous hybrid GPU+CPU reduction for the number of elements we typically encounter.
+Overall this method performs slightly faster than Cholla's previous hybrid GPU+CPU reduction for the number of elements we typically encounter.
 Primarily though, it is much simpler to use and performs dramatically better as the number of elements increases.